You will have seen and heard government advice on coronavirus

 During that time, we have developed different ways to offer the services that we provided from reception, so we do not plan to reopen.
-However, we will work with customers and colleagues to look at the reception space and how we develop it going forward over the coming months.
+However, we’ll work with customers and colleagues to look at the reception space and how we develop it going forward over the coming months.

 We can still be contacted by phone on 0300 777 7777 or you can email us.

-Our phone lines become busy at times, so our wait times may be a little longer at peak times, particularly early mornings but we will get to all calls.
+Our phone lines become busy at times, so our wait times may be a little longer at peak times, particularly early mornings but we’ll get to all calls.

 For information, we have a facility on the phone lines that encourage customers to keep their place in the queue, without physically having to hold on to the call – our system automatically dials you back when it’s your turn, so please do select this option wherever possible.

-We'll also continue to make regular inspections of your building to check fire safety preventative measures, such as fire alarms, are compliant.
+We have also continued to make regular inspections of your building to check fire safety preventative measures, such as fire alarms, are compliant.
 We're in regular communication with Greater Manchester Fire and Rescue Service and will continue to act on their advice and recommendations regarding fire safety at your building.

 We are proud of the work we do to support customers and will continue to do this through these challenging times – please do get in touch if you think we can help.